THE GOVERNOR'S STEM SCHOLARS PROGRAM.

 Scholars will join an elite network of young STEM professionals.

 Scholars will ultimately secure the state’s STEM talent pipeline for years to come.

 GSS RESEARCH PROJECTS.

 Undergraduate and graduate-level Scholars will guide teams of high school and college Scholars in a research project that advances the work of New Jersey’s research community.
 Projects can be continuation of research work that the undergraduate or graduate Scholar is already conducting at their higher-education institution or it can be unique to the Governor’s STEM Scholars.
-Undergraduate and graduate-level Scholars will be required to create a work plan, mentor and aid the participation of their research teams, and lead a presentation of their work at the Governor’s STEM Scholars Commencement Symposium.
+Undergraduate and graduate-level Scholars will be required to create a work plan, mentor and aid the participation of their research teams, and lead a presentation of their work at the Governor’s STEM Scholars Commencement Conference.
 Each research team will receive up to $300 in reimbursements for research supplies.